encukou/gitpathlib/docs/main.rst

 Exceptions
 ----------

-The following custom exceptions are specific to gitpathlib:
+The following exceptions are specific to gitpathlib:

 .. autoexception:: GitPathError

 .. autoexception:: ReadOnlyError

+    Subclass of :exc:`PermissionError`.

+.. autoexception:: ObjectNotFoundError

+    Subclass of :exc:`FileNotFoundError`.